chatswithjc/godisgood/content/en/docs/book/lost-or-lonely.md

 And here comes Job’s stunning answer…

 “BECAUSE (I know God so well) that EVEN IF HE KILLED ME, I’D KEEP ON HOPING.
 I’d defend my innocence (against your accusations based on lies about the character of God) to the very end.
-Just wait, this is going to work out for the best—my salvation!"(Job 13:15 - The Message)
+Just wait, this is going to work out for the best—my salvation!"
+(Job 13:15)

 Job’s experience gets to the core of what I am describing as spiritual loneliness in a journey with God while surrounded by people who don’t comprehend your path, unless they are or have been there.